 It seems like yesterday, but five years ago today (Sunday 15 March 2015) the first stage of King Richard III’s reburial, the coffining of his mortal remains, took place at the University of Leicester in preparation for his reburial at Leicester Cathedral two weeks later.
-Mathew Morris, Project Officer for ULAS and site director of the Greyfriars Project reflects on events that day five years ago.
+Mathew Morris, Project Officer at ULAS and site director of the Greyfriars Project reflects on the events of that day.

 Understandably, a lot of thought went into the preparations.
 It is not every day you have to rebury a king, let alone one who died in a different age, over five centuries ago.
 A person whose life is still debated today, whose death marked the end of medieval England and the start of the English Renaissance, and whose discovery in 2012 sparked worldwide interest on a scale rarely seen for archaeological discoveries.
 What was appropriate?
 If medieval traditions were followed, would they appear too contrived?
 Would a more contemporary theme be unsympathetic to the occasion?

 From the beginning, we felt that traditional craft methods should be used, and all materials should be sourced from the British Isles, should be natural, and should have been available in the medieval period.
 The wooden coffin would be made of English oak and yew, sourced from the Duchy of Cornwall.
 Michael Ibsen, a cabinetmaker and Richard III’s great-nephew many times over, made the coffin, ultimately choosing a rectangular shape rather than tapered to allow the pall to hang properly over it during the time it lay in repose in Leicester Cathedral.